True-Self, False-Self and the EgoFrom Awakening to Wholeness

 - Theosophy and esoteric science recognise three centres of energy and conscious which are located in the head (mental permanent molecule), chest (emotional permanent atom) and belly (physical permanent atom).
-Refer to The Science of Spirituality by Lee Bladon for further details.
+Refer to my first book, The Science of Spirituality for further details.

 For simplicity I will identify these three centres by their physiological locations: